A New Brand Strategy for 2020

 Brands that help customers take stands, build strong communities, and simplify their lives will start to resonate with customers who are overwhelmed, exhausted, and ready to make changes for themselves and the world.

-Summersalt, a direct-to-consumer athleisure brand, is a great example of a brand who shifted from promoting travel and fashion, to creating a mental health hotline in the midst of April’s COVID quarantine.
+Summersalt, a direct-to-consumer athleisure brand, is a great example of a brand that shifted from promoting travel and fashion to create a mental health hotline in the midst of April’s COVID quarantine.
 Our Place, a direct-to-consumer homeware brand, used Instagram to share fresh, diverse stories about living well that aren’t traditionally told.

-Regenerative thinking is inspired by nature and a practice used by Indigenous cultures for millennia.
+Regenerative thinking is inspired by nature and practice used by Indigenous cultures for millennia.
 In nature, all “waste” can be used by someone else.
-There is no “waste” unless there is imbalance.
+There is no “waste” unless there is an imbalance.

 Circular Systems, a company that transforms farming waste into ultra-strong, durable fabrics is a great example.

-Brands that look for ways to use their unique skills to benefit everyone around them, will continue to grow stronger with whatever the future throws their way.
+Brands that look for ways to use their unique skills to benefit everyone around them.
+They will continue to grow stronger with whatever the future throws their way.

 As we near the end of 2020, it’s important to reflect on all we’ve endured.
-2020 has not been easy, however, there have certainly been lessons and astronomical shifts that, I believe, will make the planet and society healthier, happier, and more human.
+2020 has not been easy.
+However, there have certainly been lessons and astronomical shifts.
+I believe, will make the planet and society healthier, happier, and more human.
 Brands of tomorrow – are you ready for the regeneration era?

-Bio: Jodie Hewson is an environmental advocate, marketer, and the CEO and Co-Founder of Stay Wilder, an eco-resort and environmental advocacy brand whose waitlist for their first resort location is now open.
+Bio: Jodie Hewson is an environmental advocate, marketer, and CEO, and Co-Founder of Stay Wilder.
+Also an eco-resort and environmental advocacy brand whose waitlist for their first resort location is now open.
 You can learn more by visiting https://try.staywilder.co/stay-wilder/.

-This has been a guest post for christinemichelcarter.com.
+A New Brand Strategy for 2020 has been a guest post for christinemichelcarter.com.455